xavieran/BaKGL/CONTRIBUTING.md

-Thanks for contributing to BaKGL.
-A few guidelines to make the PR process quicker.
+Thanks for considering contributing to BaKGL.
+I'm always interested in seeing PRs from contributors.

+Here's a few guidelines to make that quicker.

+I have my own roadmap for what features I will work on.
+If you'd like to contribute, please get in touch first.
+Large changes made without discussion are unlikely to be accepted.

 1. Follow the existing code-style